Krenovate-Solutions-Pvt-Ltd/shadesofindia/docs/Website-Customization/Intro.md

 ###  **Intro Screen**

-Under this section, the following details can be edited:
+Under the Intro section, the following details can be edited:

 ![intro screen](images\Intro\introscreen.jpg)